-3.7.2 Teaching Fellowships
+3.7.2 Teaching Fellowships (TFs)

-Students accepted into the Yale Graduate School of Arts and Sciences are guaranteed stipend support for two years (four semesters) during which they serve as Teaching Fellows (TFs).
+Students accepted into the Yale Graduate School of Arts and Sciences are guaranteed stipend support for up to three years during which they serve as Teaching Fellows (TFs).
 These are referred to as "teaching years".
+Prior to students admitted in 2024, only two years of TF support are guaranteed (but a third year is almost always secured).
 Participation in the Teaching Fellowship (TF) Program is an obligatory part of all Yale Ph.D. programs and is designed to help you become an effective teacher.
-However, under certain conditions or circumstances, Anthropology Ph.D students are not always required to teach for the full four semesters.
-For example, when students receive sufficient funding to allow three semesters of field research do not have to teach for the number of semesters needed to bring the total of teaching semesters to four if this would prevent them from taking two semesters of UDF funding (described below).
-Additionally, although students are expected to teach for two years, occasionally students in teaching years will be notified that there are not enough positions in Anthropology courses for them to fill.
+However, under certain conditions or circumstances, Anthropology Ph.D students are not always required to teach for the full four or six semesters.
+For example, when students receive sufficient funding to allow three semesters of field research do not have to teach for the number of semesters needed to bring the total of teaching semesters to four or six if this would prevent them from taking using their guaranteed semesters of UF/UDF.
+Additionally, although students are expected to teach for two to three years, occasionally students in teaching years will be notified that there are not enough positions in Anthropology courses for them to fill.
 In such cases, students are asked to make a good faith effort to seek out suitable teaching positions in other departments.
 If students are unable to find suitable replacement positions, they will still receive their stipends so long as they have made good faith efforts.
 Situations in which there are not enough positions are rare and students are encouraged to teach during teaching years for the sake of professional development.